Footprins in rock art from Negev Desert Israel

-The Negev Desert in southern Israel has yielded a remarkable collection of rock-art engravings depicting “footprints” that have long puzzled archaeologists and researchers.
-While such motifs are often interpreted as markers of divine presence or spiritual transition, I propose that these footprints function as symbolic gates to the afterlife—thresholds through which souls pass, whether into the underworld or into heaven.
+The Negev Desert in southern Israel has yielded a remarkable corpus of rock-art engravings depicting “footprints,” motifs that have long puzzled archaeologists and researchers.
+These images are often interpreted as markers of divine presence.
+I propose, however, that the footprints function more specifically as symbolic gates or thresholds, through which gods and souls pass between the earthly realm, the underworld, and the heavens.

-The footprint engravings exhibit several distinctive features that appear across multiple sites with remarkable consistency.
+These footprint engravings exhibit several distinctive features that appear across multiple sites with remarkable consistency.
 They are invariably carved in pairs, with one footprint measurably larger than its companion—typically showing a size differential of 20-30%.
-Many of them vave protruding "ears" at the heel area, sometimes rendered as simple lines or more elaborate curved extensions. .
+Many of them vave protruding "ears" at the heel area, sometimes rendered as simple lines.

-Footprints appear across many regions—including the Negev Desert—indicating a widely shared symbolic tradition.
+Footprints appear across many regions indicating a widely shared symbolic tradition.
 A compelling example comes from Swedish rock art discussed by Goldhahn (2008), where engraved footprints, see Fig.1, encircle a fire pit associated with Bronze Age burial rites.
 I interpret these footprints as symbolic gateways to the underworld—thresholds crossed by the soul at burial, the fire functioning as a ritual hearth that elevates the soul through the gates into the afterlife.

 The Heavenly Gate Astronomical Origins